Anglo CEO says criticism over Woodsmith "completely logical" - Miningmx

-ANGLO American CEO Duncan Wanblad said it was “completely logical” for investors to be concerned about the impact of the group’s $4.8bn a year Woodsmith fertiliser project when there was pressure on earnings.
+ANGLO American CEO Duncan Wanblad said it was “completely logical” for investors to be concerned about the impact of the group’s $4.8bn Woodsmith fertiliser project when there was pressure on earnings.

 “When we started doing this project Ebitda was $20bn a year but now we are heading for about half of that at this point in time,” he said.